digidotcom/xbeewificloudkit/README.md

     - "Low value" (`low`): low-end value for the slider
     - "High value" (`high`): high-end value for the slider
     - "Step Size" (`step`): slider step size (spacing between 'snaps') - default 1

-- __Switch Widget__ (`switch`): presents a flip-switch widget to toggle values on/off
-    - "Invert Values" (`invert`): checkbox - if checked, the switch moving to "On" sends a 0 to the device, and "Off" sends a 1
-    - "Read-Only Switch" (`read_only`): checkbox - if checked, the switch will only represent the data stream value last received from the server, i.e. it will not be interactive

 - __Tilt Widget__ (`tilt`): Creates a two-dimensional display which represents the output of the acellerometer in the kit, similar to a two-dimensional